 Skin is the largest organ on your puppy's body and is the barrier between the outside world that keeps him safe.
-But injury, fungal or bacterial infection, bug bites, and even pollens and molds can result in all sorts of skin problems.
+But injury, fungal or bacterial infection, bug bites, parasites, and even pollens and molds can result in all sorts of skin problems.
 These articles describe the different kinds of skin problems, what they look like, and how they're diagnosed and treated—including home care options you can perform yourself.

 01 of 12

-Skin Allergies From Pollen
+Seasonal Skin Allergies

 02 of 12